ms/buildtogether.tech/communicate/index.md

 1. How compensation/promotions work at the company.
 (For students, this one translates to, "How grading actually works.")

+<span i="Kaplan-Moss, Jacob">[Jacob Kaplan-Moss][kaplan-moss-jacob]</span> has a
-[Jacob Kaplan-Moss][kaplan-moss-jacob] has a similar guide to [giving a status update to executives][kaplan-moss-executives], and [Ask a Manager][ask-a-manager] is full of good advice and discussion as well.
+similar guide to [giving a status update to executives][kaplan-moss-executives], and [Ask a Manager][ask-a-manager] is full of good advice and discussion as well.
 If you follow those guidelines, you get briefs like this:

 <blockquote markdown="1">